JH1611/remix-capacitor-template/README.md

-# Remix + Capacitor!
+# React Router + Capacitor!

-This is a basic example of a remix app (With SPA mode) running with capacitor.
+This is a basic example of a React Router app (With SPA mode) running with capacitor.

 Install dependencies